zipvault/AUM/README.md

 # AUM
 Automated Update Machine

+//Automated Update Machine Script to Update Local Directories
+//I am using this to update webservers from ftp server, but i need to finish 1.1 and 1.2 and 1.4

 //1.1 need to work out how to link these Variable Text fields to the shell script

 //1.2